phalcon-orphanage/docs/en/reference/models.rst

     $robot->year = 1969;
     $robot->save();

-In the above example the EventsManager only acted as a bridge between an object and a listener (the anonymous function).
+In the above example the EventsManager only acts as a bridge between an object and a listener (the anonymous function).
 If we want all objects created in our application use the same EventsManager then we need to assign this to the Models Manager:

 .. code-block:: php